confluentinc/ksql/design-proposals/klip-52-bytes-data-type-support.md

 The implementation can both be broken up as follows:
 * Adding the BYTES type to ksqlDB - 2 days
 * Serialization/deserialization - 4 days
+* Add BYTES to the Java client - 2 days
 * Documentation - 2 days
 * Add to Connect integration test - 1 day
 * Comparisons - 2 days